-That’s far less coverage than a physician's DI policy.
-If you have an own-occupation provision on a DI policy, you will receive benefits for any disability that prevents or limits you from practicing in your chosen field of medicine, even if the disability was caused by disease.
+That’s far less coverage than a physician disability insurance policy.
+If you have an own-occupation provision in your policy, you will receive benefits for any disability that prevents or limits you from practicing in your chosen field of medicine, even if the disability was caused by disease.

 AD&D policies also do not cover all types of accidents.
 Death or disability caused by high-risk activities like sky diving are typically not covered.
 The same goes for deaths caused by war or military service, complications of surgery, and accidents in which the insured was impaired by alcohol or drugs.

 While you shouldn’t consider AD&D as a substitute for term life insurance, it can serve as a supplement to your coverage.
 This is especially true if you have a family or others who depend on your income.